 - All photography, filming, recording on mobile devices, painting and sketching is permitted for personal use only and cannot be sold, published or posted on a website without permission of the Western Pennsylvania Conservancy.
 Original works may be exhibited, but reproductions or prints may not be produced.
-This includes, but is not limited to all photographs, paintings, sketches and drawings generated during your visit.
+This includes, but is not limited to all photographs, films, mobile recordings, paintings, sketches and drawings generated during your visit.

 Families with Young Children

 - Families may also choose to hike the grounds or nearby Bear Run Nature Reserve while waiting for the rest of their party to complete their house tour.

 Make a Weekend of it Here at Bear Run